BQSKit/qfast/README.md

+# Deprecation

+QFAST is no longer being actively maintained.
+The successor to qfast is [BQSKit](https://github.com/BQSKit/bqskit).

+BQSKit combines several quantum synthesis projects, including the main synthesis algorithm implemented by qfast, [qsearch](https://github.com/BQSKit/qsearch), and a circuit partitioning and reoptimization project.
+BQSKit is being actively developed and with new features and bug fixes, including updates based on feedback from users.

+BQSKit does have a different API, so moving an existing project to BQSKit may take some effort.
+In the meantime, qfast isn't going anywhere, but is not longer actively maintained, will not receive any new features, and may not receive bugfix or compatability updates.

 # QFAST: Quantum Fast Approximate Synthesis Tool

 QFAST is a quantum synthesis tool designed to produce short circuits and to scale well in practice.
 QFAST uses a mathematical model of circuits encoding both gate placement and function.
 This is packaged together with a hierarchical stochastic gradient descent formulation that combines “coarse-grained” fast optimization during circuit structure search with a better, but slower, stage only in the final circuit refinement.